Date(s) - June 7, 2019 - June 13, 2019

 University of St. Thomas, Saint Paul, Minnesota, USA

 This retreat is for those who have already attended and completed the practice requirements for Path of Liberation levels 1 and 2.
-Registration is expected to open in late January 2019.

 True freedom of mind is something we can discover for ourselves through the practice of meditation.
 In Tibetan Buddhism, the most direct and powerful way to experience this inner freedom is by exploring the nature of awareness, a journey that puts us in touch with a source of equanimity, wisdom, and compassion that we can access anytime and anywhere.

 This Path of Liberation retreat presents a special opportunity to receive in-depth teachings from Yongey Mingyur Rinpoche on the nature of mind, drawn from the path of Mahamudra, the most profound meditative teachings of the Kagyü School of Tibetan Buddhism.

 This series of teachings goes further into the unique lineage of nature of mind practice taught by Mingyur Rinpoche and includes the instructions for the third and fourth levels of the Path of Liberation.
 Rinpoche will offer the third and fourth “pointing out” teachings that help deepen our recognition of the nature of mind.

 Transmission 3 & 4: Deepening Recognition is open to all those who have received the first and second pointing out instructions from either Mingyur Rinpoche or Khenpo Kunga and who have:

 - Attended the Path of Liberation transmissions 1 and 2

 - Completed the nature of mind practice homework for Path of Liberation Levels 1 and 2 (see pages 4 and 5 of What is the Path of Liberation?)